meadowface/bash-prompt-vcs/README.md

   * Minimize noise and complexity.
 I don't want to need a Rosetta stone to interpret the prompt.
   * Don't add anything to the prompt if not in a working tree.
 * **Easy-to-audit.**  This is going into the shell environment I live in, I'd like to understand it.
   * Short but not minimal.
-As in, don't do so much it's long to read but don't make it so terse as to be cryptic.
+Don't do so much it's long to read but don't make it so terse as to be cryptic.
   * Limit side-effects & pollution.
-Don't spew too many functions and variables into my shell environment.
+Don't spew too many functions and variables into the shell environment.
 * **Use bash.**
   * Don't spin up another interpreter, [no matter how tempting](http://www.python.org).
   * Code in the bash dialect as opposed to generic [Posix shell](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18).
-It's a bash prompt not a shell-prompt.
+It's a bash-prompt not a shell-prompt.
-* **No network.**  My local prompt should not require net access.
+* **No network.**  The local prompt should not require net access.
 * Respect abstraction barriers.
   * Run `git status` instead of looking in `.git`.
 * Spawn as few processes as possible.
   Note that this isn't the same thing as speed.
-Modern machines can do a *lot* before I would notice a delay in the prompt display.
+Modern machines can do a *lot* before causing a delay in the prompt display.
 This is more of a hygiene thing.
 * Try to encourage clean working trees.
 The prompt for a clean tree should have a visceral good feel to it if possible.
 * Get better at `bash`.
 Getting this to work doesn't take too long, but take some time to look at bash style guides and best practices and try to follow.